You have no items in your shopping cart

 There are many brands of motors, such as Brose, Bosch, Bafang, to name only those, and they’ll all offer different performances.
 Check the Watts but also check the torque, measuring the power in Nw or Newton Meter: that’s the capacity to ride up hills and/or carry weight.
 For example, a cargo bike may have 75Nm of torque (Bosch Cargo line) while a recreational city electric bike will have 40nm.
 Again, it’s all about the usage you’ll do.

-The mid drive hub motor is set on the pedals, it reacts intuitively as soon as you put pressure on the pedal and assist you fast.
+This one is set on the pedals, it reacts intuitively as soon as you put pressure on the pedal and assist you fast.
 Just like the rear hub motor, it offers various levels of assistance, but on those the throttle is not available.
 However, several have a walk assist function available.

-The wheel hub motor is generally installed on the rear wheel but can be install on the front too.
+This one is generally installed on the rear wheel but can be install on the front too.
 This type of motor can be very powerful too, the difference is more in the time the assistance comes on: you’ll need half a turn on the crankset for the demand to reach the motor on the wheel.
 They pretty much all come with the throttle function, which is super practical when you are at a full stop like on a red light and gives you a little boost to get going, it can also provide walk assist.
 Throttle also lets you move without pedaling at all, but that will burn through the battery real fast, so use reasonably!

 Have a good look at the quality of the brakes on your Ebike, especially if you plan to carry precious cargo, such a as a child on a child seat behind you.
 An electric assist bike will let you ride faster, cover greater distance; you’ll need good reliable brakes that will let you stop on time and not let you down at the worst possible time.